-- a) Deter release into the wild of non-native fungi species or genetic variants that could become invasive and/or negatively affect native fungi or their ecosystems; - b) Facilitate and record the reestablishment of originally indigenous fungi species; - c) Where practical, incorporate genetic considerations into any management plans and monitor the genetic characteristics of fungal stocks to ensure genetic adaptability of populations. - and - - 1.4.2.2 Commercial and non-commercial gatherers of fungi: - a) Avoid release of non-native fungi species or genetic variants into the wild; - b) Use only native plants and fungi for restoration initiatives; - c) Where appropriate, aid scientists and managers in monitoring genetic characteristics of populations.
+- a) Deter release into the wild of non-native fungi species or genetic variants that could become invasive and/or negatively affect native fungi or their ecosystems; - b) Facilitate and record the reestablishment of originally indigenous fungi species; - c) Where practical, incorporate genetic considerations into any management plans and monitor the genetic characteristics of fungal stocks to ensure genetic adaptability of populations; - d) Encourage research that improves the efficacy of these measures.

+a) Avoid release of non-native fungi species or genetic variants into the wild;

+- b) Use only native plants and fungi for restoration initiatives; - c) Where appropriate, aid scientists and managers in monitoring genetic characteristics of populations.